lsst-dm/prompt_processing/doc/playbook.rst

 Identifying a Pod's Codebase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To identify which version of ``prompt-prototype`` a pod is running, run
+To identify which version of Prompt Processing a pod is running, run

 .. code-block:: sh